Nice to meet you.

 CEO of Growth Hackers

-By stepping away from the traditional KPIs and beginning to look at other goals that your department and company have set, you may wonder how you can ensure that the KPIs you’re choosing are the right ones for your marketing department.
+By stepping away from the traditional KPIs and looking at other goals that your department and company have set, you may wonder how to ensure that the KPIs you choose are the right ones for your marketing department.

 QUESTION SAMPLE ANSWER